 Poland accuses Russians in plane crash that killed president

-This Sunday April 11, 2010 file photo, shows the wreckage of the Polish presidential plane which crashed early Saturday in Smolensk, western Russia.
-Polish prosecutors allege Monday April 3, 2017, that a new analysis of evidence into the 2010 plane crash that killed Polish president Lech Kaczynski, shows that two Russian air traffic controllers and a third person in the control tower willingly contributed to the disaster, although they have withheld details of their evidence.
+Polish prosecutors alleged Monday that a new analysis of evidence from the 2010 plane crash in Russia that killed the Polish president shows that two Russian air traffic controllers and a third Russian official in the control tower deliberately contributed to the disaster.
+Poland's National Prosecutor Marek Kuczynski said there is "no doubt" that one of the causes of the crash was the Polish investigators said they want to question the three Russians and cannot reveal details about the evidence until that happens.

 Discussions